 Say goodbye to infections from pollution

-Living in a 21st century city means we are exposed to various forms of pollution at all times.
+century city means we are exposed to various forms of pollution at all times.
 Unfortunately, we have no control over some of these sources, such as pollution from vehicles in traffic, so there's not much we can do to stay away from them.

 And, to top it off, pollution levels are continuously rising in today's urbanised world.
 The effects of air pollution can be seen on our skin and overall health, as these tiny air particles go deep into our pores and make our skin more vulnerable to germ attacks that cause skin infections.